Adelodunpeter25/ContactFast/README.md

 ### Step 3: Test

 - Submit the form once
-- Check your email for activation link
+- Check your email for:
-- Click the link to activate
+  - The submitted contact form
+  - A verification confirmation email
 - Done!
-All future submissions will arrive in your inbox
+Your domain is automatically verified and all future submissions will arrive in your inbox.

 ## 🛠️ Tech Stack